dgraph-io/dgraph/wiki/content/deploy/tls-configuration.md

 1. Generate a client certificate: `dgraph cert -c MyLaptop`.
 2. Convert it to a `.p12` file:
 `openssl pkcs12 -export -out MyLaptopCert.p12 -in tls/client.MyLaptop.crt -inkey tls/client.MyLaptop.key`.
 Use any password you like for export.
-3. Install the generated `MyLaptopCert.p12` file on the client system (on Mac OS this means simply double-click the file in Finder).
+3. Import the client certificate to your browser.
+##### Firefox

+* Goto Preferences -> Prvacy & Security -> View Certificates -> Your Certificates
+* Click on Import and import the `MyLaptopCert.p12`

+##### Chrome
+* Goto Settings -> Privacy and Security -> Security -> Manage Certificates -> Your Certificates
+* Click on Import and import the `MyLaptopCert.p12`

-4. Next time you use Ratel to connect to an alpha with Client authentication enabled the browser will prompt you for a client certificate to use.
-Select the certificate you've just installed in the step above and queries/mutations will succeed.
+3. Next time you use Ratel to connect to an alpha with Client authentication enabled the browser will prompt you for a client certificate to use.
+Select the client's certificate you've imported in the step above and queries/mutations will succeed.

 ## Using Curl with Client authentication